 Yes, they are.
 And as I mentioned above, that's a real benefit of speaking at the Meetup, if you're interested in being able to have others see your presentation after the fact.
 We post the URL for all our meetings at both the meetup site (which has in the past been reachable via the subdomain, recordings.coldfusionmeetup.com.
 We're working to get that going again.)
 And the recordings area also posted on Charlie's UGTV site, which has for years offered links to recordings from hundreds of speakers from different CF user groups around the world.

-And we owe a debt of gratitude to Adobe for their provision of a free Acrobat Connect account as well as the space and bandwidth for holding and presenting the recordings.
-This is an offer they make to all official Adobe User Groups.
-For more info on that (if you're a UG manager or want it for your user group), see the other blog entries I've done, starting with this one/.
+And we owe a debt of gratitude to Adobe for their provision of a free Acrobat Connect account over the years, as well as the space and bandwidth for holding and presenting the recordings until 2020 (when we have switched to storing the recordings on YouTube entirely).

 Can anyone attend the meetings?
 Watch the recordings?
 How do they hear of them?